rewardenv/reward/docs/configuration/livereload.md

 ### Configuration for Magento 2

-Magento 2 bundles an example grunt based server-side compilation workflow which includes LiveReload and it works within the Reward shell environment.
+Magento 2 bundles an example grunt based server-side compilation workflow which includes LiveReload, and it works within the Reward shell environment.
 In order to use this:

 1. Rename or copy `Gruntfile.js.sample` file to `Gruntfile.js` in your project root.